When most people think about air pollution, they usually imagine smog, car emission, factory smoke, and the like.

-Indoor air pollution is actually more dangerous than outdoor kind.
-It’s, hence, extremely important to understand what it is and how it comes about.
-From there, you can start making an effort to combat this danger:
+Indoor air pollution is more dangerous than outdoor kind.
+Therefore, it’s essential to understand what it is and how it comes about.
+From there, you can start making an effort to combat this danger.

 Defining Indoor Air Pollution